dbaroncelli/D-KMP-sample/README.md

 ## Instructions to write your own D-KMP app:
 If you want to create your own app using the D-KMP Architecture, here are the instructions you need:

+**May 13, 2021: UPDATE!
+There is an ongoing rewriting of the architecture, which should be completed by the end of May.
+So, the advise is not to go any deep into the current sample, because soon there will be major improvements.**

 ### shared code:

 #### View Model